rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 product_url: cloud-servers
 ---

-### What is MySQL&reg;?
+### What is MySQL?

-Databases are an organized collection of data.
-Here you would store pure data like credit card information, product IDs, prices, lists of things etc.
-You would not store more complex things like images, files, or documents.
-If it helps, it's a little like Microsoft Excel&reg; where you only copy in the raw data to be stored/processed/retrieved later.
-And MySQL is a very commonly used type of Linux&reg; database.
+Databases are an organized collections of data.
+You can use them to store pure data like credit card information, product IDs, prices, lists of things, and so on.
+However, you wouldn't store more complex things such as images, files, or documents.
+If it helps, it's a little like Microsoft&reg;, Excel&reg; where you only copy in the raw data to be stored, processed, or retrieved later.
+And MySQL&reg; is a very commonly used type of Linux&reg; database.

-#### MySQL vs MariaDB&reg;
+#### MySQL versus MariaDB

-You might have MySQL installed, but it looks like it's called MariaDB.
-When MySQL was acquired by Oracle&reg; in 2010, the original founders then created MariaDB as a like-for-like replacement in case MySQL was ever discontinued.
+You might have MySQL installed, but it looks like it's called MariaDB&reg;.
+When Oracle&reg; acquired MySQL in 2010, the original founders then created MariaDB as a like-for-like replacement in case Oracle discontinued MySQL.
-So MySQL and MariaDB are are largely the same and thought to be interchageable.
+So MySQL and MariaDB are are largely the same and basically interchageable.
+The information in this article applies to both.
-At the time of writing this article, all of the following information applies to both.

-#### Check which version you have:
+### Check the version

+Run the following command to check your database version:

 `mysql -v`

-#### How to log in:
+### Log in

+Log into your database by using one of the following methods:

-- **Method 1.
-SSH in as root, then log in to MySQL**
+#### Method 1: SSH in as root, then log in to MySQL

-This might already be set up by default.
-If so, be careful and leave it alone.
+If this is already the default option,  consider leaving it alone.
-If not, create this file with your chosen text editor:
+If not, create the folllowing file with your chosen text editor:

 ````
 # vim /root/.my.cnf